 While many of the attractions available through the cultural passes are currently closed, I included it in the list for future reference.
 These passes are great for the next time you have family in town or you want to visit a local attraction completely free of charge.

 Take the stress out of nighty homework with live help available from Multnomah County Library through Tutor.com.
 Your student can get support in math, science, language arts and social studies.
-Live one-to-one help is available from 2 to 10 p.m. daily in English, Spanish and Vietnamese.
+Live one-to-one help is available from noon to midnight in English and Spanish, and 3 to 9 p.m. in Vietnamese.
 Here are some examples of what you can use this resource for:

 - Share a rough draft of your paper and have it proofread.